Bears vs. Bluejays: Second Round Betting Trends, Record ATS, Home/Road Splits

 - The moneyline for this contest implies a 53.5% chance of a victory for the Bears.

-- This season, the Bluejays have come away with a win three times in seven chances when named as an underdog of at least -105 or worse on the moneyline.
+- This year, the Bluejays have won three of seven games when listed as at least -105 or worse on the moneyline.

-- Creighton has an implied victory probability of 51.2% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies Creighton has a 51.2% chance of coming away with a victory in the contest.

 Baylor vs. Creighton Over/Under Stats